-While subject pronouns replace the subject of the sentence, indirect object pronouns (pronomi indiretti) are used to substitute indirect objects and they answer the question: “a/per chi?” (to/for whom?) or “a/per che cosa?” (to/for what?)
+Indirect object pronouns (pronomi indiretti) usually answer the question: “a/per chi?” (to/for whom?) or “a/per che cosa?” (to/for what?)

 The structure of Italian and English indirect object pronouns is quite different, so take your time and practice as much as possible.

 Luca scrive a Marco (Luca writes to Marco)

 To whom Luca write? –> TO MARCO –> that’s the indirect object

 Compro i fiori per mia madre (I buy flowers for my mother)

 For whom do I buy? –> for my mother –> that’s the indirect object.

 HOW TO REPLACE THE INDIRECT OBJECT WITH A PRONOUN

 Prepositions used with indirect objects can include a/per/con (to/for/with) + a person or animal while direct object pronouns answer the question what? or whom?